-Mr. Oberbeck has been nominated for re-election for a three year term expiring in 2018.
-Mr. Oberbeck has not been nominated to serve as a director pursuant to any agreement or understanding between him and the Company.
+Mr. Grisius and Mr. Williams have been nominated for re-election for a three year term, each expiring in 2020.
+Mr. Grisius and Mr. Williams have not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.

-A stockholder can vote for or against the nominee or abstain from voting.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominee named below.
-If the nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person nominated as a replacement.
-The Board has no reason to believe that the person named will be unable or unwilling to serve.
+A stockholder can vote for or against each of the nominees or abstain from voting.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominees named below.
+If any of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person or persons nominated as a replacement.
+The Board has no reason to believe that the persons named will be unable or unwilling to serve.